claytonwramsey/fiddler/README.md

 * Integrated gradient descent tuner

+## Usage

+Fiddler is built like any Rust project, but has multiple binary files.
+To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin fiddler_engine`.
+This will then create the executable `target/release/fiddler_engine` (or `target/release/fiddler_engine.exe` for Windows users).

 ## Future plans

 Below are my plans for the future of this engine, in roughly descending order of